openzipkin/brave/brave-jersey2/README.md

 ## Configuration

+### Dependency Injection
 Tracing always needs instances of type `Brave` and `SpanNameProvider` configured.
 Make sure these are in place before proceeding.

-For server setup, you can scan `com.github.kristofa.brave.jaxrs2` package: the container filters will be picked up and registered automatically.
+Next, configure `com.github.kristofa.brave.jaxrs2.BraveTracingFeature`,
+this will setup container filters automatically.

 In your web.xml: